 Now consider the third, and MOST important, part of the PVCF cooperative model.
-The consumers and the producers contribute capital through their membership dues which is used to purchase farmland.
+Consumers and producers contribute capital through their membership dues which is used to purchase farmland and to build necessary infrastructure on properties owned by PVCF as well as land leased from the City of Fort Collins.
 The long-term access to farmland to produce food is the key to this land cooperative model.

 Interested in supporting long-term, affordable access to land and preserving farmland landscapes in our community?
 Join us!
 Visit the Become A Member page to learn more about what it means to be a member and how to apply.

 Funding Land Purchases

 The funding sources for PVCF projects are not limited to only the membership dues of our member-owners.
 For each project, PVCF explores a wide variety of funding sources to ensure the success of the land purchase, including:

 - Conservation Easements (where appropriate)